qiwi/masker/README.md

   opts?: IMaskerPipeOpts
 }
 ```
-During the execution, pipe handler takes full control of the `context`.
+During the execution, every pipe handler takes full control of the `context`.
 It can override next steps, change the `executor` impl (replace, append hook, etc),
 create internal masker threads, parallelize invocation queues and sync them back together, and so on.

 ### Context